 However, a Form 1099-R will only be issued if you took a distribution.
 Whether your distributions are taxed as income (as with a Traditional IRA) or tax free (as with a Roth IRA, if qualified), the IRS keeps an eye on withdrawals from your account.

 If you executed a rollover in the prior tax year, you will receive a Form 1099-R from your issuing custodian that reports the rollover distribution.
 You will also receive a corresponding Form 5498 from your receiving custodian to report the subsequent rollover contribution.

 A Schedule K-1 reports income from certain assets under specific circumstances.
-If you receive a Schedule K-1 your account may have earned passthrough income from an operating business or rental income.
+If you receive a Schedule K-1, your account may have earned passthrough income from an operating business or rental income.

-There’s a fair amount to unpack here: “Passthrough income” refers to investment returns that were not taxed at the corporate level.
+“Passthrough” income refers to investment returns that were not taxed at the corporate level.
 An “operating business” actively produces and offers goods or services.

 So, if your self-directed IRA invests in an operating business that doesn’t pay taxes at the corporate level, that un-taxed income will be reported on a Schedule K-1.